jazek-c/jazek-c.github.io/termsOfService.md

 - The app's use outside of regular working hours is entirely voluntary and at the discretion of each user.
 While it may be used to review menu items, stay updated on announcements, or chat with colleagues, users are not obligated to engage during personal time.

+### 6.5 Reporting Abuse
+Users are encouraged to report any abuse, harassment, or inappropriate content encountered within the app through the customer support feature.
+Reports must be made in good faith and include sufficient details to assist in investigation and resolution.

+PRESHIFTER LLC will review all reports and take appropriate actions, which may include warning, suspending, or terminating accounts involved in violations.
+Users submitting false or malicious reports may face account suspension or termination.
+Abuse reports are subject to the app’s Privacy Policy and are handled with confidentiality.

 ## 7. CONTENT MANAGEMENT